-[3.
-In addition to the Monitoring conducted by the Contractor pursuant to Paragraph 2,] t The Environmental Management and Monitoring Pl an shall [cover all stages of the mining life cycle, and on submission for approval]contain a monitoring programme for at least the first [seven] [five] years of the mining project Exploitation, to be conducted by independent experts and in compliance with the applicable Standards [and taking account of the relevant guidelines].
+3. In addition to the Monitoring conducted by the Contractor pursuant to Paragraph 2tThe Environmental Management and Monitoring Plan shall cover all stages of the mining life cycle, and on submission for approval contain a monitoring programme for at least the first [five] [seven] years of [the mining project, commercial production] to be conducted by independent experts and in compliance with the applicable Standards and taking account of the relevant guidelines.